b14labutoane/roomie-2.0/README.md

 # roomie-2.0
 Features:
--movement controlled by joystick;
+- is controlled by a Logitech console;
+- can play music from the radio;
+- has a lot of leds;
+- weather station;
+- camera;